vedph/cadmus_tool/Readme.md

 Since version 2, this tool requires plugin providers under its `plugins` folder.
 The plugin architecture makes the tool independent from Cadmus projects, each having its own models.
 Otherwise, every Cadmus project should be included as a dependency in the CLI tool, thus defeating the purpose of a generic and universal tool.

 Plugins are used to get Cadmus factory providers.
 A Cadmus factory provider plugin acts as a hub entry point for all the components to be packed in the CLI tool for a specific project.

+>You can build your plugin with all its dependencies by publishing the library you wish to use as the import target.
+For instance, if you are going to use library `Cadmus.Itinera.Services` as a plugin, publish it and then copy published files into the corresponding plugin folder.

 The tool is like an empty shell, where project-dependent components are demanded to plugins under its `plugins` folder.
 The commands requiring plugins are those used to build a full Cadmus MySql index from its Mongo database, or to seed a Mongo Cadmus database with mock data.
 To this end, the CLI tool requires two factory objects: one for the repository, acting as the hub for all its parts and fragments; and another for the part and fragment seeders.